absorb-it/openhab-blockly-nspanel/docs/blockLibrary_nspanel_cards_cardThermo.md

 - Configure minimum and maximum temperature, the temperature steps and the temperature unit for both main and second temperature.
 - Configure the texts displayed on the left side.
 - Add up to 8 [HVAC buttons](blockLibrary_nspanel_helpers_hvacButton.md) below the other controls.
 Only the Icon is shown, you can press theses buttons to start some action.
 - Configure some action, which is triggered if the temperature is changed.
-If you control two temperatures, the returValue variable contains always both temperatures separated by '|'.
+If you control two temperatures, the returnValue variable contains always both temperatures separated by '|'.
 - You can add some popup page and configure it here using the [popupThermo](blockLibrary_nspanel_cards_popupThermo.md) module from the cards toolbox.<br clear="right"/>

 ---